 BISHOP STATE CHEERLEADING SQUAD: Membership on the cheerleading squad is open to all students.
 Tryouts are held during the spring semester.
-The goals of the squad are to: (1) promote and maintain school spirit, (2) develop good sportsmanship among students, (3) build better relationships between schools, (4) maintain the highest personal as well as cheerleading standards, and (5) promote unification of the crowd's involvement during basketball games.
+The goals of the squad are to: (1) promote and maintain school spirit, (2) develop good sportsmanship among students, (3) build better relationships between colleges, (4) maintain the highest personal and team cheerleading standards, and (5) foster enthusiasm and support of the attending crowd during basketball games.

 BISHOP STATE COMMUNITY COLLEGE BAND: Participation in the Bishop State College Band is required for all musical instrument majors and minors.
-The band is open to other students through audition, with or without credit.
-The band performs for on-campus activities as well as some special off-campus events.
+The band is open to other students through audition for college credit or personal enjoyment..
+The band performs for both on-campus activities and selected off-campus events.

 BISHOP STATE COMMUNITY COLLEGE CHOIR: The College Choir is designed to explore choral literature of basic musical eras in various styles.
 Emphasis is placed on musicianship and the development of ensemble vocal techniques.
-The choir also represents the College at civic, school, and religious functions in the community.
-Membership is acquired through audition only.
+The choir represents the College at civic, school, and religious functions in the community.
+Membership is granted by audition only.